Computer-PsiPhi/CIS30A_WINTER24_Nguyen/CIS30A_PROJECT/README.md

-# CIS30A Project - Bob's Music Emporium
+# CIS30A Business Python Program - Bob's Music Emporium

 This project simulates online shopping for Bob's Music Emporium - a musical instrument store.
 The user can browse through available instruments for sale, add them to their cart, remove them, and proceed to checkout by providing their personal information for delivery.